Los Alamos National Laboratory Electrical Engineering Undergraduate Student in Los Alamos, New Mexico

 Coursework or advanced studies in one or more of the following electrical engineering focus areas: o Digital Design o Communications/Digital Signal Processing o RF/Microwave o Analog Design o Power Supply Design o Radiation effects on electrical components

-Applicants must have the ability to obtain a Q clearance, which normally requires U.S. citizenship which typically requires U.S. Citizenship to obtain, except in extremely limited circumstances.
+The ability to obtain a Q clearance, which normally requires U.S. citizenship which typically requires U.S. Citizenship to obtain, except in extremely limited circumstances.
 See DOE Order 472.2 for additional information.

 Good oral, written and presentation communication skills